+44 (0)1872 487 500 Open an Account

 Pound to Euro – its 20-year history in a nutshell

-• The GBP/EUR rate started out in 1999 at just above the €1.40 level.
+• The GBP/EUR rate started in 1999 at just above the €1.40 level.

-• From 2003-2007, the GBP to EUR rate hovered between €1.40 – €1.50.
-A rare period of stability.
+• From 2003-2007, the GBP to EUR rate was fairly stable, hovering between €1.40 – €1.50.

 • Since the Brexit vote, the Pound had been clawing its way back up against the Euro (until Coronavirus triggered another sell-off).